Skip to content

 Signs & Symptoms of Puppy Blues

 The signs and symptoms of the puppy blues can range in severity and duration.
-Many of them are actually similar to those symptoms of anxiety and symptoms associated with depressive disorders.
-What characterizes the following signs and symptoms as being part of the puppy blues is that they begin after bringing home a new puppy or dog.
+Many are similar to symptoms of anxiety and depressive disorder symptoms.
+What characterizes the following signs and symptoms as being part of the puppy blues is that they are situational, beginning after bringing home a new puppy or dog.

 • Feeling overwhelmed